Traditional BSN Pathway | Admissions

 The evaluation process is outlined below so you may begin preparing the required materials in advance:

-• Transfer applicants will be contacted by the College of Nursing via email after they have been notified of their offer of admission.
+Transfer applicants will be contacted by the College of Nursing via email after they have been notified of their offer of admission.
 This email will contain instructions on how to submit their specific nursing coursework documentation and will be sent to the email address the student included on their BSN application.
+Admitted BSN transfer applicants will be required to provide a course syllabus for each nursing-specific course they are requesting to have transferred.

 • Only nursing courses completed at the bachelor’s level with a C+ or greater can be considered for transfer into the BSN program.